 While the datasets exhibit overall upward trends, the variations between reported values reflect differences in data collection, processing, and methodologies.
-It is noteworthy that the ANA and IBGE data, collected at specific intervals, whereas MapBiomas Collection 8 provides a continuous temporal perspective.
+It is noteworthy that the ANA and IBGE data, are collected at specific intervals, whereas MapBiomas Collection 9 provides a continuous temporal perspective.
 These disparities emphasize the importance of evaluation and cautious interpretation when utilizing such datasets to comprehend land use dynamics and trends of 'Other irrigation systems' class.

 Figure 17.
-Results of the 'Other irrigation systems' class in the semiarid region for the periodfrom 1985 to 2022 compared to surveys carried out by the Atlas da Irrigação (ANA, 2017,2021a)andtheCensoAgropecuário(IBGE, 2009, 2019).
+Results of the 'Other irrigation systems' class in the semiarid region for the period from 1985 to 2022 compared to surveys carried out by the Atlas da Irrigação (ANA, 2017, 2021a) and the Censo Agropecuário (IBGE, 2009, 2019).

-Pivot Dynamic - Center pivot irrigation information (Beta)
+Center pivot irrigation information (Beta)

 Understanding center pivots irrigation dynamics allows us to improve our understanding about most parts of irrigated agriculture in Brazil.
 The first effort to understand irrigation systems in the MapBiomas project began in Collection 5, with the use of innovative methods of Artificial Intelligence, through convolutional artificial neural networks to perform semantic segmentation of pivots throughout the Brazilian territory.
 In Collection 6 there was an expansion of the years mapped, with generation of time span maps of the entire MapBiomas series.
-In Collection 7.1 in addition to another time series expansion of center pivot irrigation map, covering from 1985 until 2021, it was also made effort to improve our understanding about crop dynamics in center pivot irrigation.
+In Collection 7.1 in addition to another time series expansion of center pivot irrigation map, covering from 1985 until 2021, it was also made an effort to improve our understanding about crop dynamics in center pivot irrigation.
 Then, in Collection 7.1, a methodology was developed to provide more detailed information about this system, such as the number of cycles performed per pivot in the crop year, the dates of start and end of each cycle, in addition to information about accumulated precipitation in each pivot and each crop cycle, initially only for Minas Gerais state between 2015 and 2021.

-In Collection 8, the pivot dynamic was extent to all of Brazil, and the 2022 year was also processed, providing dynamic information about the Brazilian pivots from 2015 to 2022.
+In Collection 8 and 9, the pivot dynamic was extented to the entire Brazilian territory, and the 2022 and 2023 years, respectively, were also processed, providing dynamic information about the pivots from 2015 to 2023.